-- There is a risk that achieving proven performance may take longer than anticipated, delaying the overall Migration timeline. - There is a risk that the reporting shared to the Programme by Participants is not received in time to inform the relevant Programme decisions. - There is a risk that the reporting from the REC Code Manager is not received in time to highlight performance issues against the criteria within section 6.3 and that decisions are made by the Programme to progress through the Early Life Phases without the REC Code Manager having been able to assure performance in these areas.
-There is a risk that an issue arises during the MHHS Migration Period which prevents suppliers from migrating MPANs and delays Migration timelines.
+- There is a risk that achieving proven performance may take longer than anticipated, delaying the overall Migration timeline. - There is a risk that the reporting shared to the Programme by Participants is not received in time to inform the relevant Programme decisions. - There is a risk that an issue arises during the MHHS Migration Period which prevents suppliers from migrating MPANs and delays Migration timelines.